MarioSilvaPrada/prada-codes-blog/content/blog/first-steps-into-react-native.md

 export default Greetings
 ```

-You must use tags that our mobile environment can understand:
+You must use components that our mobile environment can understand:

 ```jsx
 import React from 'react';